-After having installed Visual Studio Code and the Coffee Break plugin, you are ready to start taking notes.
+After having installed Visual Studio Code and the Coffee Break plugin (as described in Installation), you are ready to start taking notes.

 Adding a folder to workspace